sebastianbachmaier/create-license-file-cli/README.md

 # create-license-file-cli

-npx command that create a license file either by specifying author pr parsing `package.json`
+npx command that create a license file either by parsing `package.json` or specifying author and license

 ### usage